Call us now:

 The complementary role of the Bangkok Chamber of Commerce and Industry

-In addition to the FTCC, some French companies in Thailand choose to join the Bangkok Chamber of Commerce and Industry (BCCT), which brings together a large network of international economic players.
-Although historically Anglo-Saxon, the BCCT offers inter-chamber events and useful resources for French companies wishing to expand their network and access up-to-date economic information.
+In addition to the FTCC, some French companies in Thailand join the Bangkok Chamber of Commerce and Industry (BCCT).
+The BCCT connects a large network of international economic players.
+Historically Anglo-Saxon, the BCCT offers inter-chamber events and valuable resources.
+French companies can use these to expand their network and access current economic information.

 Other institutions and local representatives

-Other structures can also play a key role in supporting French companies in Thailand, such as established institutions.
-The embassy’s regional customs attaché service, for example, can provide detailed information on customs duties and applicable import and export regulations.
-The Agency for French Education Abroad (AEFE) also facilitates the integration of expatriate executives’ families by guaranteeing access to French-language schooling.
+Other structures also support French companies in Thailand, such as established institutions.
+For example, the embassy’s regional customs attaché service provides detailed information on customs duties and import/export regulations.
+The Agency for French Education Abroad (AEFE) helps expatriate executives’ families by guaranteeing access to French-language schools.

-Local representatives, such as the French Foreign Trade Advisors (CCEF) or sector-specific business clubs, offer valuable support on specific issues, from land access to connecting with Thai suppliers.
-A will thus benefit from an environment conducive to its development, within a structured institutional network.
+Local representatives, such as French Foreign Trade Advisors (CCEF) or sector-specific business clubs, offer valuable support.
+They assist with issues like land access and connecting with Thai suppliers.
+A French company will benefit from a development-friendly environment within this structured institutional network.

 Ensuring the ongoing compliance of your French company in Thailand

-After the set-up phase, a French company in Thailand must maintain its legal and tax compliance over time.
-Compliance with annual accounting obligations is governed by Articles 1135 to 1206 of the Thai Civil and Commercial Code, which require the keeping of accounting records, the preparation of balance sheets, and the conduct of statutory audits.
-Similarly, Article 3 Section 7 of the Thai Revenue Code requires the renewal of tax registrations and the submission of monthly returns (VAT, WHT, etc.).
+After the setup phase, a French company in Thailand must maintain legal and tax compliance.
+Articles 1135 to 1206 of the Thai Civil and Commercial Code govern annual accounting obligations.
+These require keeping accounting records, preparing balance sheets, and conducting statutory audits.
+Article 3, Section 7 of the Thai Revenue Code mandates the renewal of tax registrations and the submission of monthly returns (VAT, WHT, etc.).

-The articles of association must also be updated in the event of a change in shareholding or registered office, in accordance with Article 1152 of the Civil and Commercial Code.
-Any major changes must be notified to the competent authorities and, in some cases, require new authorization under the Foreign Business Act.
+The company’s articles of association must be updated if there is a change in shareholding or registered office, as per Article 1152 of the Civil and Commercial Code.
+Major changes must be reported to the relevant authorities.
+In some cases, new authorization may be required under the Foreign Business Act.

-Anticipating inspections by immigration authorities, tax authorities, or the BOI requires rigorous internal management, particularly regarding contracts, corporate records, fund movements, and data protection obligations.
-A French company in Thailand will benefit from implementing appropriate legal governance, with the support of a competent law firm.
+To anticipate inspections by immigration, tax, or BOI authorities, the company needs strong internal management.
+This includes contracts, corporate records, fund movements, and data protection obligations.
+A French company in Thailand will benefit from implementing appropriate legal governance, with support from a competent law firm.

 Why choose Benoit & Partners to support your French company in Thailand

-Benoit & Partners is a Franco-Thai law firm recognized for its in-depth expertise in supporting French companies seeking to establish or expand their businesses in Thailand.
+Benoit & Partners is a Franco-Thai law firm known for its expertise in supporting French companies looking to establish or expand in Thailand.

-The firm is involved in all stages of the project: legal feasibility studies, investment structuring, obtaining the necessary licenses, support before the BOI, tax optimization, compliance with the Foreign Business Act, drafting partnership agreements, and assistance in labor, tax, and commercial litigation.
+The firm assists at every project stage: legal feasibility studies, investment structuring, obtaining necessary licenses, BOI support, tax optimization, compliance with the Foreign Business Act, drafting partnership agreements, and handling labor, tax, and commercial litigation.

-Thanks to its in-depth knowledge of local administrative practices and the actual processing times of institutions (DBD, Revenue Department, Land Office, Immigration Bureau), Benoit & Partners ensures its clients’ procedures are efficient and anticipates legal risks.
+With its deep knowledge of local administrative practices and processing times of institutions (DBD, Revenue Department, Land Office, Immigration Bureau), Benoit & Partners ensures efficient procedures and anticipates legal risks.

-The firm’s teams are also accustomed to working on sensitive cases involving international structuring, cross-border taxation, real estate law, and commercial litigation.
-This multidisciplinary approach enables a French company in Thailand to benefit from comprehensive, strategic support.
+The firm’s teams are experienced in handling sensitive cases involving international structuring, cross-border taxation, real estate law, and commercial litigation.
+This multidisciplinary approach provides a French company in Thailand with comprehensive, strategic support.

 Conclusion

-The success of a French company in Thailand depends on a thorough understanding of the legal framework and active collaboration with local institutions.
-From the incorporation of the company to the development of its activities, each step requires a compliant, strategic, and supported approach.
-Using the BOI provides access to considerable tax advantages, including a 13-year tax exemption in certain cases (Section 31 of the Investment Promotion Act).
-The FTCC, the Embassy, the DBD, the BOI, and the tax authorities form a coherent ecosystem dedicated to economic development.
-By working with a competent Franco-Thai law firm, a French company in Thailand benefits from lasting legal security and a solid foothold in the ASEAN region.
+The success of a French company in Thailand relies on understanding the legal framework and collaborating with local institutions.
+From incorporation to business development, each step requires a compliant, strategic, and supported approach.
+The BOI offers significant tax advantages, including a 13-year tax exemption in some cases (Section 31 of the Investment Promotion Act).
+The FTCC, the Embassy, the DBD, the BOI, and the tax authorities form a unified ecosystem for economic development.
+By partnering with a skilled Franco-Thai law firm, a French company in Thailand gains legal security and a strong presence in the ASEAN region.